saysky/verio-boot/src/main/resources/static/assets/plugins/bootstrap-fileinput/CHANGE.md

 - Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 - Triggers JQuery events for advanced development.
 Events currently available are `filereset` and `fileclear`.
 - Disabled and readonly file input support.
-- Size of the entire plugin is less than 11KB (about 9KB for the minified JS and 2KB for the minified CSS).